 The WVUK Safeguarding Policy prohibits all WVUK representatives from hiring children in any form of child labour (which we define as work that is mentally, physically, socially or morally dangerous or harmful to children or that interferes with their schooling).
 The policy is reviewed annually.
 The policy includes enhanced standards for reporting, prevention and managing responses to harm or abuse of beneficiaries and associates.

-The Behaviour Protocols are also reviewed annually and state clearly what is unacceptable behaviour, including sexual abuse, other forms of abuse, humiliating, degrading or exploitative behaviour, the hiring of children for any form of child labour which includes ‘house help’.
-These Protocols have been communicated and are signed by employees, consultants, contractors and third parties.
+The Behaviour Protocols are also reviewed annually and state clearly what is unacceptable behaviour, calling out sexual exploitation and abuse, all other forms of abuse, humiliating, degrading or exploitative behaviour, the hiring of children for any form of child labour which includes ‘house help’.
+We are committed to continuous improvement of safeguarding efforts to protect all people and doing No Harm to others.
+The Behaviour Protocols have been communicated and are signed by employees, trustees, consultants, contractors and third parties.

 WV Partnership Global Supply Chain Management Procurement Manual - requires consideration to be given to the principles of sustainable procurement, including relating to social impact, when making procurement decisions.

-b) The WV Partnership Whistleblowing procedure - WV Partnership uses a leading third-party provider of ethical reporting services to support the WV Partnership’s ‘whistleblowing’ mechanism.
-A confidential telephone hotline and on online reporting tool are available to staff, partners in the field, contractors and others wishing to report suspected illegal or unethical conduct by WV Partnership or its personnel.
-This includes reporting any concerns in relation to modern slavery and human trafficking which may be taking place within WVUK's business or supply chain.
-To make an online report, you can use the following link www.worldvision.ethicspoint.com.
+- The WV Partnership Whistleblowing procedure - WV Partnership uses a leading third-party provider of ethical reporting services to support the WV Partnership’s ‘whistleblowing’ mechanism.
+A confidential telephone hotline and online reporting tool are available to staff, partners in the field, contractors and others wishing to report suspected illegal or unethical conduct by WV Partnership or its personnel.
+This includes reporting any concerns in relation to modern slavery and human trafficking which may be taking place within WVUK'sbusiness or supply chain.
+To make an online report, you can use the following link: www.worldvision.ethicspoint.com

 WVUK has due diligence procedures in place to minimise the risk of WVUK engaging directly with an organisation involved in unethical practices or of such an organisation being involved in any programme funded by WVUK.

-For all new WVUK suppliers, regardless of value, WVUK requires a supplier selection questionnaire to be completed.
-This requires WVUK staff to consider ethical purchasing as part of the selection of suppliers.
+For all new WVUK suppliers, regardless of value, WVUK undertakes a Supplier Due Diligence, prompting WVUK staff to consider ethical purchasing as part of the selection of suppliers.
 For significant suppliers, an ethical due diligence checklist must be completed which requires staff to consider the track record of the supplier in areas including human and workers’ rights and use of bonded or child labour.

 WVUK’s agreements with downstream partners on programmes, both WV Partnership entities and non-World Vision partners, include obligations relating to workers’ rights, including that the partner will not employ, enslave, engage or otherwise use forced labour, trafficked labour or child labour.

-WVUK now includes an induction training module that includes a section on modern slavery.
-This module has been made mandatory for all staff during the 2018/19 financial year.
+WVUK includes an induction training module that includes a section on modern slavery.
 The module provides guidance on what modern slavery is, who is affected, what the signs are and what staff should do if they suspect that modern slavery is taking place.

-This statement has been approved by the board of trustees of WVUK and signed on their behalf on 22/11/2019.
+This statement has been approved by the Board of Trustees of WVUK and signed on their behalf on 27 November 2020.